 Mardi Gras Gala

-Join us on February 26th, 2016 for the 9th Annual Mardi Gras Gala.
-The black-tie event will take place at the Crystal Tea Room in Center City, Philadelphia.
+Join us on February 22nd, 2019 for the 12th Annual Mardi Gras Gala.
+The black-tie event will take place at Vie by Cescephe in Philadelphia, PA.

 The EFEPA is proud to host multiple community events throughout the year that demonstrate the strength of those with epilepsy while raising awareness and funds for the disorder.
 The lively affair includes a three course French Creole sit-down dinner, Mummers’ entertainment, and dancing to a nine piece band.
 A parade, extravagant decorations, beads, jesters, voodoo dolls, and masks all add to the festive décor.